lekhapattim/lekhapattim/README.md

 😄 Pronouns: she/her

-🐕 Fun fact: I have a vizsla named Bolt⚡ and I love rock climbing and hiking🏞️
+🐕 Fun fact: I have a vizsla named Bolt⚡ and I love rock climbing🧗 and hiking🥾